 Step 1 – paint peach roses – The background washes were accomplished in two basic steps

-The background washes were accomplished in two basic steps – starting with a lighter, cooler layer of blue and tan and then adding some quick free-flowing brushstrokes that mimic leaves and ambiguous distant plants.
+The background washes were painted in two basic steps – starting with thin washes of light value, cool color temperature blues and tans, and then adding some quick bravura brushstrokes to mimic leaves and ambiguous distant plants.

 Step 2